-Evidence-Based Dentistry Guides and Improves Patient Treatment
+Evidence-Based Dentistry Guides and Improves Patient Tréatment

 Evidence-based practice is an important theme within the department's research and teaching mission.
-Evidence based practice is grounded in a belief that when a dentists are informed by the current best evidence of "what works" and uses that information as part of a treatment planning process with the patient, that will result in the best chance for optimal patient outcomes.
-Thus, at the heart of evidence-based teaching is the notion that each dentist should master the skills to efficiently search clinically relevant evidence, evaluate its quality and implement it in patient care.
+Evidence-based practice is grounded in a belief that when a dentist is informed by the current best evidence of "what works" and uses that information as part of a treatment planning process with the patient, that will result in the best chance for optimal patient outcomes.
+Thus, at the heart of evidence-based teaching is the notion that each dentist should master the skills to efficiently search clinically relevant evidence, evaluate its guality and implement it in patient care.
 Beyond individual efforts, evidence-base practice also emphasizes changes to the actual structure of how clinical care is delivered.
-Identifying and addressing organizational and structural barriers to the provision of care based on current best evidence is
+Identifying and addressing for specified time intervals."
+The technique was organizational and structural barriers to the provision of care based on current best evidence is the domain of translational research.
+Departmental faculty member Dr. Deborah Polk, focus her research interests on this area and was recently awarded a National Institutes of Health (NIH) UO1 grant to identify the best way to influence dentists' clinical behavior through systemlevel changes.
+The importance of this research, states Dr. Weyant, is that it will "advance care delivery in ways that will improve both patient and population health".